 PLUS teach you more skills to offer businesses that are looking for someone like YOU at this very moment!
 So go watch that free training to learn more.

 Virtual assistants are important parts of a business, and they can help startup companies get off the ground.
-Because businesses who are just starting up typically have a neverending to-do list, virtual assistants are a great resource.
-VA’s can help get task lists under control.
+Because businesses that are just starting up typically have a neverending to-do list, virtual assistants are a great resource.
+VAs can help get task lists under control.

 If you’re a business owner who has recurring tasks that need completed or other tasks that need specialized help, hiring a VA might be the answer.
 Virtual assistants can help companies scale their businesses and focus on core business activities.